-That the parka was invented by Inuits (and originally made from materials like sealskin) is a testament to the coat’s inherent ability to perform in extreme weather.
+That the parka jacket was invented by Inuits (and originally made from materials like sealskin) is a testament to the coat’s inherent ability to perform in extreme weather.
 But modern variations have also got looking damn good down to a fine art, too.

 It’s wise to avoid second-skin fits when buying a peacoat, not just because going slightly oversized adds a dashing Heathcliff-on-the-moors vibe to your look, but also because it allows room for slotting a chunky roll neck or cable knit jumper underneath.
-Check out the likes of Reiss, Club Monaco and H&M for less wallet-taxing options.

-The Textural Coat
+The Textured Coat

 When winter hits in earnest, even the hardiest folk wish they could brave the elements in a coat that more closely resembles a rug.
-Thankfully, designers have got the message and this year you can wrap up in textured designs crafted from fleece and corduroy, as well as tried and tested wools and herringbone.
+Thankfully, designers have got the message and this year you can wrap up in textured designs crafted from cashmere and corduroy, as well as tried and tested wools and herringbone.

 The Shearling Jacket

-Cut from the pelts of sheep and prized by generations of stylish men over the years, shearling is one of the warmest and most luxurious winter coat fabrics.
+Prized by generations of stylish men over the years, shearling is one of the warmest and most luxurious winter coat fabrics.
 As such, you’ll likely have to skip a few shepherd’s pie dinners to afford one, but there is no shortage of options available and in all styles imaginable.

-One way to swerve the cost is to opt for a coat with just a shearling collar (faux shearling will also come in at a fraction of the cost).
+One way to swerve the cost is to opt for a coat with just a shearling collar (faux shearling will also come in at a fraction of the price).
 That way, you still get the warmth around your neck, but without herding your bank balance into the red.